jonnor/ESC-CNN-microcontroller/report/report.md

 and are attached be found in the appendices.

-To perform feature extraction during training librosa[@librosa] was used. numpy and Pandas is used for general numperic computations and data management.
+To perform feature extraction during training librosa[@librosa] was used. numpy and Pandas is used for general numeric computations and data management.

 The training software has automated tests made with pytest, and uses Travis CI to execute the tests automatically for each change.